A parent/carer's guide to good attendance

 Why is it important for my child to attend school regularly?

-How can I help my child attend school regularly?
+How can I help my child to attend school regularly?

 Taking a positive interest in your child's education will encourage and promote regular school attendance.
-Keep in touch with Thomas Hepburn Community Academy by contacting your child's head of year or form tutor and attend parent's evenings and other school events to show your child that you value their education.
+Keep in touch with Thomas Hepburn Community Academy by contacting your child's Head of Year or Form Tutor and attend parent's evenings and other school events to show your child that you value their education.
 This will encourage your child to value his/her own education and will motivate your child to make the most of every school day.

 Can I get help if my child is not attending school regularly?

 You should always contact Thomas Hepburn Community Academy to support you.
 You can either speak to your child's Head of Year or a member of the attendance team.
 We are here to support you in ensuring your child receives the best possible education and attendance is a key part of this.

 What will happen if my child does not attend school regularly?

 We will contact you if we are concerned about your child's attendance to offer any support that may be required.
 A referral could be made to the local authority if your child's attendance does not improve.

 Gateshead local authority will use legislation to enforce attendance at school where parents do not fulfil their duty to ensure their children attend school regularly.
 This could mean a parent or carer enters into the Local Authority Enforcement Procedure which may lead to prosecution in the Magistrates Court.
 A parent or carer could receive a Parenting Order, a Community Order, a Curfew Order and/or a fine up to £2500.

 Can I take my child on holiday during term time?